cespare/jquery-ajax-retry/README.md

 ## Usage

-Include the JS script on your page.
+Include the `jquery-ajax-retry.js` script on your page.
 (The JS is generated from the coffeescript).

 ``` javascript
 $.ajax({